RockLi/rockli.github.com/about.md

 **Brief Introduction**
 ===
 *From this year, I spent much more my spare time in the open source world for example: write patches for open source projects, reading the codes.
-I enjoy the feeling working with those talent programmers from the world.
-I will open source several useful projects this year!*
+I enjoy the feeling working with those talent programmers from the whole world.
+I will open source several useful projects in this year!*

 **Companies Worked Before**
 ===
-1. RedHat *(Kernel FileSystem)*
+1. RedHat

+   *Kernel FileSystem*

-2. GanJi *(Information Retrieval System)*
+2. GanJi

+   *Information Retrieval System*

+3. NSFOCUS

-3. NSFOCUS *(IPS, Malformed Files Detecting, Website Trojan Horse Detecting)*
+   *IPS, Malformed Files Detecting, Website Trojan Horse Detecting*

 **SNS Network**
 ===

 Sina Weibo: [http://weibo.com/1849280184](http://weibo.com/1849280184)

+**Contact**
+===
 *You can drop me any questions by sending emails to* **InsFocus** *(at) gmail.com, I'm glad to help others. :)*